New campfire foods for Norther Utah

 New layout for camping and marine!

 If you are like me then this itch comes every year and you’re ready to go.
-But before you can go anywhere you better take stock of your gear and replace anything outdated, broken, or in need of repair.
+But before you can go anywhere you better take stock of your outdoor gear and replace anything outdated, broken, or in need of repair.
 What better way to scratch that itch than by coming to Smith & Edwards!
 We’ve been doing some of our own changing to get you out of Dodge and into the outdoors where you belong.

 Paddles, Oars, and Connelly Inflatables.

-Paddles and oars start at $12.99.
+Paddles and oars start at $16.99.

 Come on in and check out what we’ve been up to this week!
 Our camping and marine sections had a little bit of a facelift so we can help you find what you need quickly.
 We’ve got everything you need for lounging, hiking, sleeping, camping, boating, and just plain ol’ sitting around.